Your Vasectomy Reversal Consultation Visit

-- Dr. Turek will ask you questions about past pregnancies that you have been associated with, your medical and surgical history, and your sense of how well your vasectomy went — including any symptoms of pain or swelling since it was done.
+Dr. Turek will ask you questions about past pregnancies that you have been associated with, your medical and surgical history, and your sense of how well your initial vasectomy went – including any post-procedural symptoms of pain or swelling.

-- Dr. Turek will also ask questions about the female partner and is particularly interested in her age, her past pregnancy history, her medical health and her menstrual cycle history.
-If she is over 35 years old, he might also recommend that she have a blood test on day 3 of her cycle (day 1 is the first day of her period) for FSH and estradiol levels, and will inquire whether she has ever had a dye study of her uterus called a hysterosalpingogram (HSG) to look for blockage, fibroids and other anatomical issues.
-This information may ultimately be helpful for the couple as they consider their family building options.
+Dr. Turek will ask questions about your female partner, with particular interest in her age, her past pregnancy history, her medical health, and her menstrual cycle history.
+If your partner is over 35 years old, Dr. Turek might recommend that she have a blood test on day 3 of her cycle and will inquire about whether she has ever had a dye study of her uterus to look for blockage, fibroids, and other anatomical issues.

-- Dr. Turek will perform a limited and brief physical examination on you to ensure that you are a good candidate for the procedure.
+Dr. Turek will perform a brief physical examination to ensure that you are a good candidate for a vasectomy reversal.

 - Eat normally the night before surgery, but follow the directions that anesthesia recommends for the morning of surgery.
 If no specific directions are given, withhold all food and drink after midnight and on the morning of surgery.